Use Copy Paste Manager faster

 How to use it

-3. Stop or complete the workflow when finished.
+3. Complete the workflow or turn it off when finished.

 Default shortcuts